-Check out Dallas, TX homes for sale, and rent to own, foreclosure, HUD, for sale by owner and more
+Check out Dallas, TX homes for sale that may include: rent to own, foreclosure, HUD, for sale by owner and more

 Housing StatisticsThe veritable flood of people moving to Dallas means that the housing market has also exploded.
 Not only is there a lot of housing available, it's also one of the most affordable major housing markets in the country, with a median home cost of just $80,400.
 People are frequently moving from one house to another, and as a result there's an 11.34 percent vacancy rate, which is about on par with the national average but is much higher than surrounding suburbs.
 Only 39.08 percent of homes are owner-occupied, which means that there's an amazing market of homes for rent.
 Many of these homes are even available to rent to own.
 A broad selection of newly updated apartments, rental homes and rental homes means that you can almost certainly find a great place to live that fits your budget.